sharemind-sdk/sharemind-federated-learning/README.md

 - [fashion MNIST](https://keras.io/api/datasets/fashion_mnist/)
 - [CIFAR10](https://keras.io/api/datasets/cifar10/)

-These will be downloaded via Keras library once `./src/ML/split.py` is executed.
+These three will be downloaded via Keras library once `./src/ML/split.py` is executed.
-- Human Activity Recognition from Continuous Ambient Sensor Data (CASA) Original is [here](https://archive.ics.uci.edu/dataset/506/human+activity+recognition+from+continuous+ambient+sensor+data) but we use [the pre-processed one](https://archive.org/download/train_20211025) that one of our authors Sadi AlAwadi, Halmstad University, made.
+- Human Activity Recognition from Continuous Ambient Sensor Data (CASA)
+Original dataset can be found [here](https://archive.ics.uci.edu/dataset/506/human+activity+recognition+from+continuous+ambient+sensor+data) but we use [the pre-processed one](https://archive.org/download/train_20211025) that one of our authors Sadi AlAwadi, Halmstad University, made.
+This dataset is saved as `./data/train.csv`.

 ## Warning